HadrienG2/grayscott/README.md

 ---

-To run all the microbenchmarks, you can do...
+To run all the microbenchmarks, you can use this command:

 ```
 $ cargo criterion --workspace